PPKath-1611/CREWAI/README.md

 This crewAI tool is available to easily integrate LLM models and perform agentic operations.

-## AI powered SmartDebate with CrewAI - Setup Guide
+## AI powered SmartDebate with CrewAI

 ### Project Description:
 SmartDebate is a CrewAI project that stages an automatic, AI‑driven debate on a given topic: one agent argues for the motion, the same (or another) agent argues against it, and a separate judge agent reads both arguments and decides which side is more convincing.